edbrannin/ironsworn-world-truths/README.md

 ### Similar Projects

-I found 2 similar things, but I wanted to be able to pick frome ach category, rather than only get random values.
+I found 2 similar things, but I wanted to be able to pick from each category, rather than only get random values.

 * https://chartopia.d12dev.com/chart/4440/
 * https://perchance.org/ironsworn-world-truths